 How Is the Cut Determined in Golf Tournaments?

 Fields in golf tournaments are larger than the total number of places paid out.
-A cut is used to determine which players will make it to play into the weekend and, in doing so, will qualify to receive a check from the tournament based on their place of finish.
+A cut is used to determine which golfers will make it to play into the final rounds on weekend and, in doing so, will qualify to receive a check from the tournament based on their place of finish.

 The Opening Rounds